ibrahimxj/assentify/README.md

 ## General info

-AssentifySpotifySearcher is built using the following technologies:
+AssentifySpotifySearcher is web application which allows users to search for songs, albums, and artists on Spotify

 ## Technologies

 Project is created with:

-* Angular version 15.2.5
+- Angular version 15.2.5
-* Angular Material
+- Angular Material
-* Tailwind CSS
+- Tailwind CSS

 ## Setup

 To run this project, install it locally using npm:

 ```
-ng serve
+npm start
 ng serve
 ```